Community Energy Challenge

-These four short (8 to 12 minute) films show successful community energy projects in action: solar PV in West Oxford; biomass district heating for a small community in Sussex; a community-owned wind turbine in Hockerton, Notts; and a community hydro-electric scheme for Settle, North Yorks.
+These four short (8 -12 min) films show successful community energy projects in action: solar PV in West Oxford; biomass district heating for a small community in Sussex; a community-owned wind turbine in Nottinghamshire; and a community hydro-electric scheme on the River Ribble jn North Yorkshire.

-Note that they are These are 'medium-sized' community initiatives – smaller than the ones we’re seeking to support.
+Note that these are 'medium-sized' community initiatives – smaller than the ones supported by the Community Energy Challenge detailed above.